 Why Create a Google Slides Presentation Template?

-Your Google Slides template determines the impression your presentation leaves in the minds of your viewers.
-While many professional presentation templates are available, sometimes you need something a little more unique.
+Your Google Slides template controls the impression your presentation leaves in the minds of your viewers.
+There are any professional presentation templates.
+But sometimes you need something a little more unique.

-When you want to use a presentation theme that you know no one else is using, you can create your own reusable Google Slides presentation template.
+When you want to use a unique presentation theme, create your own reusable Google Slides template for presentations.

 Be careful, though.
 Any theme you create needs to be professional.
 The success of your presentation could depend on it.
-If your organization uses a design team, consult with them during your presentation template planning process.
+Consider consulting your in-house design team if you've got one.

 Guide to Making Great Presentations (Free eBook)

-Now, let's take a closer look at how to create a presentation template by first creating a master slide and master layouts.
-By applying your masters to a sample presentation you'll create your Google Slide template.
+Now, let's take a closer look at how to create a presentation template.
+We'll start by creating a master slide and master layouts.
+Then, you'll apply them to a sample presentation to create your Google Slide template.

-The first thing you need to understand when creating a presentation template is the concept of a master slide in Google Slides.
+When creating a presentation template, you need to know what is a master slide in Google Slides.
 Simply put, the elements that you place on the master slide appear on every slide in your presentation.

 Access the Master Slide tool by selecting Slide>Edit Master from the main Google Slides menu.
 The master slide and master layouts appear:

-A change made to the master slide appears on all the slides in the presentation, including the master layouts.
+A change made to the master slide appears on all the slides in the presentation.
+This includes the master layouts.

 For example, I've added a vertical bar to the left of the master slide.
 As you can see, the bar is automatically added to all the master layouts:

-Pro Tip: While design elements added to the master slide appear on every slide in your presentation, you can cover a master slide element on an individual slide by drawing a shape over it in a color that matches the background of the slide.
+Pro Tip: Design elements added to the master slide appear on every slide in your presentation.
+But you can cover a master slide element on an individual slide by drawing a shape over it in a color that matches the background of the slide.

 How to Plan Your Own Google Slides Template